kabilar/workflow-animal/README.md

     ```

 Note: the `-e` flag will install this repository in editable mode,
-in case there's a need to modify the code (e.g. the `pipeline.py` or `paths.py` scripts).
+in case you'd like to to modify the code (e.g. the `pipeline.py` or `paths.py` scripts).
-If no such modification required, using `pip install .` is sufficient
+If no such modification required, using `pip install .` is sufficient.

 ### Step 4 - Jupyter Notebook